Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Methodology

 \subsubsection{Issue Analysis: Instrument}

-We noticed that previous studies have proposed comprehensive taxonomies for DL defects.
-To test the reusability of existing taxonomies for DL reengineering defects, we did a pilot study on 69 issues from 5 repositories.
-Our goal was to achieve saturation in the pilot study.
-We made several changes to the instrument as we analyzed the first 3 repositories, but these tailed off in the 4th repository and we did not need to make any changes in the 5th repository.
-After this, we decided to finalize the instrument.
-Our pilot study indicated that DL reengineering defects are a subset of DL defects (as anticipated by \cref{fig:DL model lifecycle}) and existing taxonomies can categorize DL reengineering defects.

-We reorganized the existing taxonomies by distinguishing between four DL stages: environment, data pipeline, modeling, and training~\citep{Amershi2019SE4MLCaseStudy, MLOpsWorkflow}.
+We noticed that previous studies have proposed comprehensive taxonomies for DL defects. \new{To provide more insights from a process view}, we reorganized the existing taxonomies by distinguishing between four DL stages: environment, data pipeline, modeling, and training~\citep{Amershi2019SE4MLCaseStudy, MLOpsWorkflow}.
 We reused a taxonomy of general programming defects (\eg interface defects, non-functional defects) from~\citep{Thung2012BugsinMLSystems}.
-To better characterize the defects, we revise our instrument by adding categories from other works, as shown in \cref{table: DefectImpact}:
+To better characterize the defects, we revise our instrument by adding categories from other works, as shown in Table \ref{table: DefectSymptoms}, \ref{table: DefectTypes}, and \ref{table: root causes}.

+\new{To promote the robustness of our analysis, we employed a saturation method.} We first conducted a pilot study to achieve taxonomic saturation, where we iteratively categorized issues until no new categories emerged. \new{As a starting point, we included all the defect categories from prior DL taxonomies, recognizing that these could all theoretically occur in the reengineering process~\citep{Islam2019DLBugCharacteristics, Zhang2018TFBugs, Humbatova2020TaxonomyofRealFaultsinDLSystems, Thung2012BugsinMLSystems, Seaman2008DefectCategorization}. } We made several changes to the instrument as we analyzed the first 3 repositories, but these tailed off in the 4th repository and we did not need to make any changes in the 5th repository.
+After this, we \new{concluded that our taxonomy had reached saturation, adequately covering the range of DL reengineering defects encountered, and} decided to finalize the instrument.

+Our pilot study indicated that DL reengineering defects are a subset of DL defects (as anticipated by \cref{fig:DL model lifecycle}) and existing taxonomies can categorize DL reengineering defects. \new{However, we did not learn the distribution of defects among different DL reengineering activities, which raised questions about the specific challenges faced in different phases of reengineering.
+Therefore, we recognized the need to continue with the study to gain a deeper understanding of these distributions and the factors contributing to the occurrence of defects in DL reengineering processes.}

+\new{With a stable taxonomy from the pilot study, we then applied it to the larger dataset.
+During this phase, we monitored the categorization process and assessed whether new categories were needed.
+For example, if too many issues were being classified as ``Other'', we revisited and revised the taxonomy.
+Throughout the analysis, we found that the taxonomy from the pilot study was largely applicable, and only minor adjustments were necessary.
+This approach provides a practical balance between manageable analysis effort and reliable insight, and helps to ensure the validity and comprehensiveness of our findings.
+Our final taxonomy is available in \cref{sec:Reproducibility}. }

 {

 }

 {